Dissection Alternatives

 We promote the use of dissection alternatives and support choice laws that give students the right to opt out of animal dissection in schools.

 • Humane Education is the teaching of compassion and empathy for all living beings and respect for their habitats.
-Classroom Dissection is not humane education and causes the unnecessary suffering and death of tens of thousands of animals in this country each year.
+Classroom dissection is not humane education and causes the unnecessary suffering and death of tens of thousands of animals in this country each year.

-Frogs are taken by the millions from wetland habitats for dissection, despite the fact that amphibians are declining through the world.
+Frogs are taken by the millions from wetland habitats for dissection, despite the fact that amphibians are declining throughout the world.
 They are piled into sacks, starved, transported, and inhumanely killed by immersion in preservatives.
 The mass removal of these animals can have detrimental impacts on ecosystems.
 Other animals commonly dissected in science classrooms are pigs, cats and rats.
 Often cats are drowned and rats are injected with embalming fluid to kill them.
-Many animals are preserved with formaldehyde, a toxic chemical to humans.
+Many animals are preserved with formaldehyde, a chemical toxic to humans.

 Dissection does not aid in learning and understanding the compassionate bond between humans and animals.
 Students deserve to be taught about respecting living beings and conservation of life, rather than being taught animals are disposable objects.